istio/istio.io/_docs/tasks/traffic-management/ingress.md

 ---
 {% include home.html %}

+> Note: This task uses the new [v1alpha3 traffic management API]({{home}}/blog/2018/v1alpha3-routing.html).
+The old API has been deprecated and will be removed in the next Istio release.
+If you need to use the old version, follow the docs [here](https://archive.istio.io/v0.6/docs/tasks/).

 In a Kubernetes environment, the [Kubernetes Ingress Resource](https://kubernetes.io/docs/concepts/services-networking/ingress/) is used to specify services that should be exposed outside the cluster.
 In an Istio service mesh, a better approach (which also works in both Kubernetes and other environments) is to use a different configuration model, namely [Istio Gateway]({{home}}/docs/reference/config/istio.networking.v1alpha3.html#Gateway).
-It allows Istio features, for example, monitoring and route rules, to be applied to traffic entering the cluster.
+A `Gateway` allows Istio features, for example, monitoring and route rules, to be applied to traffic entering the cluster.

-This task describes how to configure Istio to expose a service outside of the service mesh using an [Istio Gateway]({{home}}/docs/reference/config/istio.networking.v1alpha3.html#Gateway).
+This task describes how to configure Istio to expose a service outside of the service mesh using an Istio `Gateway`.

 ## Before you begin